openstack/ha-guide/doc/ha-guide/source/intro-ha-controller.rst

 - Each instance has its own IP address;
-  OpenStack services are configured with the list of these IP addresses so they can select on of the addresses from those available.
+  OpenStack services are configured with the list of these IP addresses so they can select one of the addresses from those available.

 - The MySQL/Galera cluster runs behind HAProxy.
   HAProxy the load balances incoming requests